Accelerated hypertension: Introduction

 Symptoms of accelerated hypertension are the result of an extremely high pressure or force on the inside walls of the arteries and the resulting organ damage as blood is pumped throughout the body.
 In accelerated hypertension, the "bottom" number of a blood pressure reading (diastolic number) can rise to 130mmHG or higher.

-Symptoms can affect the ...more symptoms »
+Symptoms can affect the cardiopulmonary system and include ...more symptoms »

 Accelerated hypertension: Treatments